 How to set rivets!

-This brief overview explains how to set each type of rivet and eyelet, with links to detailed step-by-step riveting tutorials … a few of which aren’t written yet, but will be by the end of May.
-If you have questions about any of these short & sweet instructions, post your questions in a comment on this blog, or check back weekly during May for the next chapters.
+This brief overview explains how to set each type of rivet and eyelet, with links to detailed step-by-step riveting tutorials … a few of which aren’t written yet, but will be by the end of May (notice I didn’t specify May of which year…).
+If you have questions about any of these short & sweet instructions, post your questions in a comment on this blog.

 To use 2-part rivets: